ksatirli/terraform-github-repository/README.md

 ### For `github_repository_deploy_key` resources

+- Deploy Key resources expect a string for the `deploy_key.key` variable.
+Use the [file](https://www.terraform.io/docs/configuration/functions/file.html) function if key material is not available as a Terraform-variable already

 - For a step-by-step guide on how to generate SSH Keys, see [this article](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) on GitHub

-- the `deploy_key` map's `key` attribute expects a string.
-Use the [file](https://www.terraform.io/docs/configuration/functions/file.html) function if key material is not available as a Terraform-variable already

 ### For `github_branch_protection` resources

-- The numeric value for [required_approving_review_count](https://www.terraform.io/docs/providers/github/r/branch_protection.html#required_approving_review_count) has a range of `>= 1 and <= 6`
+- Branch Protection resources that set the [required_approving_review_count](https://www.terraform.io/docs/providers/github/r/branch_protection.html#required_approving_review_count) variable must be in a range of `>= 1` and `<= 6`

+### For `github_repository_project` resources

+- Project resources require GitHub Projects to be enabled for the Organization as well as the `has_projects` variable set to `true`

 ### For `github_repository_file` resources

-- Resources that are created with the `files` option will default to the `master` branch, if no value for `branch` has been specified

-- Creating files in repositories without a `master` branch _and_ without specifying a branch will result in an error
+- File resources require an (already existing) `master` branch  or an explicitly defined branch for the `files.branch` variable to avoid errors

+- File resources expect a string for the `files.content` variable.
+Use the [file](https://www.terraform.io/docs/configuration/functions/file.html) function if file data is not available as a Terraform-variable already

 ## Author Information